MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/developer-guide-overview.md

 * Continued support for authentication methods in the underlying Azure SDK from our Spring libraries, such as SAS token and token credential authentication with Service Bus and Event Hubs.
 * Credential chain is now enabled by default, enabling applications to obtain credentials from application properties, environment variables, managed identity, IDEs, and so on.
 For more information, see the [DefaultAzureCredential](/java/api/overview/azure/identity-readme#defaultazurecredential) section of [Azure Identity client library for Java](/java/api/overview/azure/identity-readme).
 * Granular access control at the resource level (such as Service Bus queue) to enable better security governance and adherence to IT policies.
-* More options exposed in a Spring-idiomatic way through significantly improved auto-configuration coverage of Azure SDK clients for both synchronous and asynchronous scenarios.
+* More options exposed in a Spring-idiomatic way through improved auto-configuration coverage of Azure SDK clients for both synchronous and asynchronous scenarios.
 * Added health indicators for Azure App Configuration, Event Hubs, Azure Cosmos DB, Key Vault, Storage Blob, Storage Queue, and Storage File.
 * Spring Cloud Sleuth support for all HTTP-based Azure SDKs.